johnvenkiah/CI_PP3_John_Venkiah/README.md

 13. Get in touch with the site owner
 14. View a 404-error page if I have entered an invalid url within the website

-#### Site owner goals

-The main goal is to create a web app that can be used for educational and amusement purposes.

-##### As a site owner I would like to:

 15. Display simple clear options on the home page
 16. Display a menu in a navigation bar or popout menu at the top of the page